Extension for Foliant documentation tool which generatesalternative chapters structure.

 chapters: - basic: # <-- this is _chapter tree category_ - auth/auth.md - index.md - auth/test_auth.md - auth/test_auth_aux.md - weather.md - glossary.md - auth/spec_auth.md - test_weather.md - Alternative: !alt_structure - auth/auth.md - index.md - auth/test_auth.md - auth/test_auth_aux.md - weather.md - glossary.md - auth/spec_auth.md - test_weather.md

-AltStructure extension introduces a lot of new notions so to make sure we are on the same page, let's agree on some terms.
+AltStructure extension introduces a lot of new notions, so let's agree on some terms to make sure we are on the same page.
 Chapter tree category is a mapping with single key which you add to your chapter list to create hierarchy.

 Alternative:are categories in this example.

 You can also utilize YAML anchors and aliases, but in this case, because of language limitation you need to supply alias inside a list.
 Let's use it to get the same result as the above, but in a more compact way:

 chapters: - basic: &basic - auth/auth.md - index.md - auth/test_auth.md - auth/test_auth_aux.md - weather.md - glossary.md - auth/spec_auth.md - test_weather.md - Alternative: !alt_structure [*basic]

 Next you need to define the structure in

 structure parameter of extension config.
 It is defined by a mapping tree of node types.
 For example:

 alt_structure: structure: topic: # topic is the upmost node type entity: # nodes with type "entity" will be nested in "topic" additional: glossaries:

 These names of the node types are arbitrary, you can use any words you like except